 Exactly how important is customer loyalty to a brand?
 Marketing Tech Blog found that it’s pretty crucial.
 Approximately 59 percent of shoppers preferred to stick with familiar brands, even when purchasing items they’d never bought before.
 59 percent of people also said that they decide whether a particular brand becomes their favorite option after purchasing or trying the service just once.
 The pressure’s on for a good first impression.

 Engage with your consumers

 If someone tweets you, be sure to respond.
 If someone leaves a disappointing review on one of your products on your website, reach out to them to correct the problem.
 Twenty-two percent of Marketing Tech Blog’s responders stated that authenticity was the most important brand attribute to them.
 It’s crucial that you leave a good impression, as a few bad reviews can really stunt a new business’ growth.
 You don’t want to just make a single sale, you want to build a long-term relationship with your client base.

 How to brand your product or service

-Here are a few tips to beginning to establish a brand for your business:
+Here are a few tips for beginning to establish a brand for your business:

 Be creative: As a business, you want to pave your own way.
-Be creative in your logo, slogan and products.
+Be creative with your logo, slogan, and products.
 Don’t try to ride the coattails of an already-established brand with a similar product.
-You don’t want potential customers to view yours as a knock-off, and using a cheap ploy like mimicking what already worked for an other entity will lower your credibility as a brand.
+You don’t want potential customers to view yours as a knock-off, and using a cheap ploy like mimicking what already worked for another entity will lower your credibility as a brand.